 Reusable components set a scalable foundation for future brands

-National Geographic Expeditions and Adventures by Disney are scaling boutique, expert-led travel, from private jet journeys to small-ship expeditions and immersive trips to Antarctica.
-The legacy trip selector was a text-heavy dropdown that hid the breadth of the catalog.
-As the product designer for the Trip Selector, I partnered with a lead designer on vision and cross-brand alignment.
-The goal is to reimagine search as discovery, an imagery-forward selector that invites exploration and now scales across both brands.
+NatGeo Expeditions and Adventures by Disney were scaling expert-led travel, from private jet journeys to Antarctica.
+Their legacy trip selector was a text-heavy dropdown that hid the catalog.
+As the Trip Selector designer, I partnered with a lead on cross-brand vision and reimagined search as discovery with an imagery-first selector that scaled across both brands.

 Project Goals

-Reimagine search as a discovery tool that helps guests feel connected to the brand from the very first interaction.
+Turn search into a discovery experience that connects guests to the brand instantly.

 My Impact